501 KAR 3:070. Safety; emergency procedures.

 STATUTORY AUTHORITY: KRS 196.035, 197.020, 441.055

 NECESSITY, FUNCTION, AND CONFORMITY: KRS 441.055(1) requires the Department of Corrections to promulgate administrative regulations establishing minimum standards for jails that house state prisoners.
-This administrative regulation establishes safety and emergency procedures to be followed in local full-service jails.
+This administrative regulation establishes safety and emergency procedures to be followed in full-service jails.

 Section 1.
 Policy and Procedure.
 (1) Each jail shall have a written policy and procedure that specifies fire prevention practices to provide for the safety of prisoners, visitors, and jail employees.
 The policy shall include:

 (a) A fire emergency planning session for jail employees at least quarterly;

 (b) Maintaining written documentation of the fire planning session including evacuation, fire drills, and other procedures covered during the session;